-Frequently Asked Questions about Poetry Writing: Between the LinesWhat’s special about this course?
+Frequently Asked Questions about Poetry Writing for Non-Poetry WritersWhat’s special about this course?

 You’ll learn how to mine your memories for original prose which you’ll then transform into poetry using all of the above techniques.
 You’ll learn how to read and appreciate the poetry of others – that of the “greats” as well as that of your classmates.
 You’ll learn how to polish and revise your poetry using tips provided by an instructor who believes poetry is as much about taking risks and breaking rules as it is about adhering to them.
-Many of these techniques are applicable to fiction and nonfiction as well.
+Most importantly, you’ll learn how these techniques are applicable to fiction and nonfiction.

 Each week, you submit your weekly writing assignment to the entire class and to your instructor via email anytime prior to midnight EST on Sunday.